avajs/ava/docs/06-configuration.md

 Node.js can only load non-standard extension as ES Modules when using [experimental loaders](https://nodejs.org/docs/latest/api/esm.html#esm_experimental_loaders).
 To use this you'll also have to configure AVA to `import()` your test file.

-This is still an experimental feature.
-You need to enable the `configurableModuleFormat` experiment.
-Then specify `extensions` using an object form.
-As with the array form you need to explicitly list `js`, `cjs` and `mjs` extensions, which **must** be set to the `true` value.
-Configure other extensions using either `'commonjs'` or `'module'`:
+This is still an experimental feature that you need to activate.
+To do this, enable the `configurableModuleFormat` experiment.
+Afterwards, you'll be able to specify extensions' module formats using an object form.

+As with the array form, you need to explicitly list `js`, `cjs`, and `mjs` extensions.
+These **must** be set using the `true` value; other extensions are configurable using either `'commonjs'` or `'module'`:

 `ava.config.js`:
 ```js